-Q: R: Thinking back over the past 7 days, starting with yesterday, how many cigarettes did you smoke on Saturday? cigarettes Q: R: At what age did you smoke your first cigarette? years old
+Some people smoke more or less depending on the day of the week.
+So, thinking back over the past 7 days, starting with yesterday, how many cigarettes did you smoke:Saturday? cigarettes At what age did you smoke your first cigarette? years old

-9.2.2 Tabulation of Categorical Estimates
+9.3.3 Tabulation of Categorical Estimates

 Estimates of the number of people with a certain characteristic can be obtained from the microdata file by summing the final weights of all records possessing the characteristic(s) of interest.
-Proportions and ratios of the form $\hat{X}/\hat{Y}$ are obtained by:
+Proportions and ratios of the form \hat{X}/\hat{Y} are obtained by:

-- a) summing the final weights of records having the characteristic of interest for the numerator ( $\hat{X}$ ), - b) summing the final weights of records having the characteristic of interest for the denominator ( $\hat{Y}$ ), then - c) dividing the numerator estimate by the denominator estimate.
+- a) summing the final weights of records having the characteristic of interest for the numerator (\hat{X}) , - b) summing the final weights of records having the characteristic of interest for the denominator (\hat{Y}) , then - c) divide estimate a) by estimate b) (\hat{X} / \hat{Y}) .

-9.2.3 Tabulation of Quantitative Estimates
+9.3.4 Tabulation of Quantitative Estimates

 Estimates of quantities can be obtained from the microdata file by multiplying the value of the variable of interest by the final weight for each record, then summing this quantity over all records of interest.
-For example, to obtain an estimate of the total number of cigarettes smoked on Saturdays, multiply the value reported in Q090SAT (number of cigarettes smoked on Saturday) by the final weight for the record, then sum this value over all rec ords with Q090SAT< 96 (all respondents who reported a value in this field).
+For example, to obtain an estimate of the total number of cigarettes smoked on Saturday, multiply the value reported in question WP_Q10F (number of cigarettes smoked on Saturday) by the final weight for the record, then sum this value over all records with WP_Q10F < 96 (all respondents who reported a value in this field).

-To obtain a weighted average of the form $\hat{X} / \hat{Y}$ , the numerator $(\hat{X})$ is calculated as for a quantitative estimate and the denominator $(\hat{Y})$ is calculated as for a categorical estimate.
+To obtain a weighted average of the form \hat{X} / \hat{Y} , the numerator (\hat{X}) is calculated as for a quantitative estimate and the denominator (\hat{Y}) is calculated as for a categorical estimate.
 For example, to estimate the average number of cigarettes smoked on Saturday,

-- a) estimate the total number of cigarettes smoked on Saturday as described above, - b) estimate the number of people in this category by summing the final weights of all records with Q090SAT < 96, then - c) divide estimate a) by estimate b).
+- a) estimate the total number of cigarettes smoked on Saturday $\left(\hat{X}\right)$ as described above. - b) estimate the number of people (\hat{Y}) in this category by summing the final weights of all records with WP_Q10F < 96, then - c) divide estimate a) by estimate b) (\hat{X} / \hat{Y}) .

-9.3 Guidelines for Statistical Analysis
+9.4 Guidelines for Statistical Analysis